berserkware/waffleweb/docs/Reference/middleware.py.rst

 ``runResponseMiddleware(response, app)``
 ========================================

 Runs all the middleware on the response and then returns the response.
+It calls the ``after(response)`` method on the middleware classes.

 **Parameters:**
  - **request** (``HTTPResponse``) - The response to run the middleware on.